clearlinux/tallow/tallow.1.md

 If such logins were detected, the offending IP address is stored in a list.
-Items from this list are regularly purged, but if the amount of times that a specific IP address is seen exceeds a threshold (default 3), an iptables(1) rule is inserted in the `TALLOW` chain in the `filter` netfilter table.
-The rule will match all packets from the IP address and `DROP` them.
+Items from this list are regularly purged, but if the amount of times that a specific IP address is seen exceeds a threshold (default 3), an ipset(1) entry is inserted in the `tallow` or `tallow6` ipset, and further packets from that ip address will be blocked by an `iptables(1)` or `ip6tables(1)` rule that tallow creates at startup.

-The system administrator needs to assure that all incoming packets are routed through the `TALLOW` chain by inserting a rule appropriately, e.g. `iptables -I INPUT -j TALLOW`.
-The `TALLOW` chain may have to be created manually first with e.g. `iptables -N TALLOW`.
+The system administrator needs to assure that the tallow and tallow6 ipsets are left alone and that the inserted iptables rules are properly matching on packets.

 Care should be taken to assure that legitimate users are not blocked inadvertently.
 You may wish to list any valid IP address